Climate Corps AmeriCorps

 - Program specifically targets underserved, high-need communities

-- Program partners are limited to non-profits, educational institutes, and public utilities – no for-profit companies
+- Program partners are limited to non-profits, municipalities, and educational institutes – no for-profit companies

 If you are interested in hosting a Fellow at your organization, please contact Program Director Bailey Hall at email@example.com.